 Are you a family historian, trying to find what happened to a relative in 1914-1918?
 Or perhaps you are researching a local war memorial or the men of a particular unit?
-Start at our pages on how to research a soldier: On the Trail of a Tommy
+You will find these pages helpful:

 Where were the battlefields of the Great War?
 What are they like today?
 What is the best way of visiting them?
-The best place to start is Our battlefields section
+The best place to start is here:

 The Long, Long Trail is owned, designed, built and written by Chris Baker.
-He is a freelance military historian and battlefield guide, former Chairman of the Western Front Association and founder of the Great War Forum.
+He is a freelance military historian and battlefield guide, former Chairman of the Western Front Association and an Honorary Research Fellow at the University of Birmingham Department of War Studies.
 Read more here

 The Long, Long Trail is proud to be associated as a Supporter of the Imperial War Museum's "Lives of the Great War" project.

 Your chance to comment on the Long, Long Trail.
 All ideas, corrections and comments are welcomed.
 Spammers are not.
 Please note that this page uses the Disqus commenting system which records your email and IP address.
 Comments are subject to moderator review before publication: feedback

 Check out "Great War in Words", a collection of blogs hosted by the Long, Long Trail.
 Some fantastic articles:

 The Long, Long Trail is structured for ease of use, but there is so much content you may find this Google search handy:

 I am always happy to read and review books and other products on the subject of the Great War.
 I publish many of them on Amazon but they get their first airing on the Long, Long Trail.

 Can't find what you are looking for?
 Run into a brick wall?
 Can't understand military documents?